thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 Satellites circle the globe in staggering number.
 Most communication with LEO satellites is done with low density signal.
-These transmitters usually have a signal of 6 and may actually be incapable of being used to send high density signal.
-There are three kinds of portable satellite link-ups.
+These transmitters usually have a Signal of 6 and some of them may actually be incapable of being used to send high density signal at all (particularly older ones still around from before the second crash).
+In any case, sat links which are capable of actually projecting a Signal rating of 8 are substantially more expensive.
 As with Receivers, they come in non-portable, portable, and module forms.
-In any case, sat links which are capable of actually projecting a Signal rating of 8 are substantially more expensive.

 Sat Links are also rating 1 Receivers.

 Most Satellites themselves have Signal 10.

 | Sat Link |     Cost |     Availability |
 |:---------|---------:|:----------------:|